Tag

 Cyber Hygiene

-A Single Reused Password Cost One Company Everything In 2021, the Colonial Pipeline ransomware attack shut down fuel distribution across the U.S. East Coast.
-The entry point?
-A single compromised password on a legacy VPN account that lacked multi-factor authentication.
-That's not a sophisticated nation-state exploit.
-That&
+In March 2021, a single compromised password led to the Colonial Pipeline ransomware attack that shut down fuel delivery across the U.S. East Coast.
+The account didn't even have multi-factor authentication enabled.
+That's not a sophisticated nation-state exploit — that's a basic cyber hygiene